CampusIoT/datasets/TourPerret/README.md

 The endpoints are installed on four sides (SWW, SSE, NEE, NNW) of the top of the tower (into IP55 enclosures for Elsys EMS).

-The endpoints are registered on [Chirpstack](https://www.chirpstack.io/) v3 LNS with as OTAA Class A endpoint.
+Four endpoints (3x [Elsys EMS](https://www.elsys.se/en/lora-ems/) and 1x [Wyres Base board](https://github.com/CampusIoT/RIOT-wyres/blob/main/boards/wyres_base/README.md)) are registered on [Chirpstack](https://www.chirpstack.io/) v3 LNS with as OTAA Class A endpoint.
+ADR is enabled.

+One endpoint ([Elsys EMS](https://www.elsys.se/en/lora-ems/)) is registered on [Helium LoRaWAN network](https://www.helium.com/lorawan) with as OTAA Class A endpoint.
 ADR is enabled.

 ## Dataset